jingwenzhang1118/jingwenzhang1118/research.md

 <br>

 ## Human capital investment and Supporting underperforming Employees
  <div style="background-color: whitesmoke; color: black"> <b> Should firms give up on underperforming employees?
-Actually NO, and a better strategy is to provide human capital investment to underperforming employees that still have potential to improve. </b>
+Actually NO, and a better strategy is to provide human capital investment to underperforming employees that still have the potential to improve. </b>
  </div>

 Undoubtedly employees are the most valuable assets of an organization.
 Motivated employees reach new targets, develop new and innovative products, meet the market's demands, and perform great efforts to acheive the company's objectives.
 However, some employees may lack of the necessary management knowledge and skills but have a great potential to improve.
 Our paper shows that when employees miss the targets but perform better relative to the peers, it is beneficial for firms to provide training and mentoring opportunities to these employees.
 With such human capital investment, underperforming employees can enhance their performance and thus firms have greater chances to maintain good performance.